 - Avoid short-acting beta blockers.
 The short-acting ones have to be taken multiple times a day and wear off within 3-6 hours.
 Each time they wear off, your HR jumps up again.
 This can actually make your OI worse by introducing these spikes of high HR every time the meds wear off.
 I started on a short-acting one and found that I felt great while it was working but worse every time it wore off.
 Plus, I woke up every morning with none in my system and had to lie in bed for an hour waiting for it to kick in before I could get up.
 Instead, ask your doctor for 24-hour, long-acting type (some, like propranolol, come in both types).

 - Take a long-acting beta blocker at bedtime.
-This accomplishes two things: it helps to prevent random bouts of tachycardia (high heart rate) during the night that can disrupt your sleep and you wake up in the morning with it already in your system and working effectively.
-It was a huge improvement for me - I could wake up and jump out of bed and into the shower like a normal person! (yes, treating OI will allow you to shower without crashing, too).
+This accomplishes two things: it helps to prevent random bouts of tachycardia (high heart rate) during the night that can disrupt your sleep, and you wake up in the morning with it already in your system and working effectively.
+Switching from short-acting to long-acting was a huge improvement for me--I could wake up and jump out of bed and into the shower like a normal person! (yes, treating OI effectively will allow you to shower without crashing, too).